Topologically Stable BPS and Non-BPS States in Supersymmetric $\mathcal{N}=2$ Baby-Skyrme Model: Non-BPS States using the Novel Supersymmetric Method

 In contrast with the BPS states of the supersymmetry extended model discussed in section \ref{HalfBPSSUSYBabySkyrme} where the term in the RHS entering the BPS equations is strictly constrained by the Kaehler metric, the solutions of this completely broken state do not depend on the Kaehler metric due to the freedom on the choice of \(Y_2\) mentioned earlier.
 Instead, we should choose a specific "potential" term for the BPS equations and a specific Kaehler manifold as well in order to find a unique \(Y_2\), hence we can state that \(Y_2\) depends on the choice of \(g\) for specific BPS states.

-Let us consider a special case where \(Y_2\) is linear to \(h\), namely \(Y_2=C_1 h\), and \(h\) satisfies \(h=g^2\).
+Let us consider a special case where \(Y_2\) is linear to \(h\), namely \(Y_2=C_1 h\) with \(C_1\) is a real constant, and \(h\) satisfies \(h=g^2\).
 Such states should, in general, break all supersymmetries.
-Thus, from equation \eqref{consNovBPS} we deduce that for this special case, the on-shell Bogomolny equation is given by
+At this point, \(C_1\) is still arbitrary but its value should be constrained by the behaviour of the solution for field \(u\) and the total energy, such that the corresponding vacua are well-behaved and obey the BPS bound.
+From equation \eqref{consNovBPS} we deduce that for this special case, the on-shell Bogomolny equation is given by

 The Bogomolny equation shown above is connected to the BPS equation by taking the limit \(C_1=0\).

 There are some interesting properties of the non-BPS states.
 In general, solutions of \(u\) in closed form are not possible, hence we assume the hedgehog ansatz that we have used for the BPS states.
 From here, calculating the total energy is straightforward (see Sect.
 D of Appendix),